spotlightpa/poor-richard/content/elections-2024.md

 +++

-At Spotlight PA, we’re here to help you navigate the Pennsylvania election process — from important voting deadlines to candidate guides to primers on obscure government processes.

-Our goal is that the resources on this page will give you the critical information you need in order to confidently cast your vote, and answer some questions you didn’t know you had in the process.
+At Spotlight PA, we’re here to help you navigate the Pennsylvania election process — from important voting deadlines to candidate guides to [primers on election misinformation](https://www.spotlightpa.org/series/elections-101/).
+Our goal is that the resources on this page will give you the critical information you need to confidently cast your vote, and answer some questions you didn’t know you had in the process.

-This November, voters across Pennsylvania will pick a new state Supreme Court justice and new judges to sit on Commonwealth and Superior Courts.
-They will also decide whether two judges on Superior Court should get another term.
-These positions hold a lot of power and hand down consequential decisions on everything from school funding to elections to abortion access.

-Further down the ballot are local and regional judicial contests as well as municipal races for local officials and school board members.
-These elected officials have regular, close contact with communities and can use that power to directly affect people’s lives for good (and bad).
+This April, Democrats and Republicans across Pennsylvania will determine which candidates will go on to run in the general election.
+This includes presidential, congressional (U.S. House and Senate), row office (attorney general, auditor general, and treasurer), and legislative elections.
+All of these positions hold tremendous power and responsibility, but it’s the statewide races that will have the most direct impact on Pennsylvanians and the ones you will find the most information about on this page.

-We [invite suggestions](mailto:eestrada@spotlightpa.org) for new features for this page and encourage you to check back regularly for all your 2024 election needs.
-Read more about [how we’re covering the 2024 Pennsylvania election](https://www.spotlightpa.org/news/2023/09/pennsylvania-general-election-2023-supreme-superior-commonwealth-court-coverage-guide/).
+We invite suggestions for new features for this page and encourage you to check back regularly for all your 2024 election needs.
+Read more about [how we’re covering the 2024 Pennsylvania election](https://www.spotlightpa.org/news/2024/01/pennsylvania-2024-election-coverage-president-senate-row-offices-pan/).